First impression

 Whether the mobile layout keeps the offer, proof, and contact action visible without cramped sections or hidden details.

-Titles, descriptions, headings, internal links, indexable pages, schema signals, and obvious crawl or structure issues that affect Google Search, AI Overviews, and AI Mode eligibility.
+Titles, descriptions, headings, internal links, indexable pages, schema signals, Google Business Profile context, map-listing consistency, and obvious crawl or structure issues that affect Google Search, AI Overviews, and AI Mode eligibility.

 Whether the form, phone or email path, inquiry prompts, and calls to action make the next step easy enough.